voku/android_system_core/init/readme.txt

 socket <name> <type> <perm> [ <user> [ <group> ] ]
-   Create a unix domain socket named /dev/socket/<name> and pass its fd to the launched process.  <type> must be "dgram", "stream" or "seqpacket".
+   Create a unix domain socket named /dev/socket/<name> and pass its fd to the launched process.  <type> must be "dgram" or "stream".
    User and group default to 0.

 user <username>